 Interfaith Vegan Coalition (In Defense of Animals): In Defense of Animals created the Interfaith Vegan Coalition to provide resources, materials, and support to animal rights activists.
 The coalition is comprised of groups and individuals helping spiritual and religious communities bring their values of love and compassion into their daily actions.

-Jewish Veg: For more than half a century, Jewish Veg has inspired and assisted Jews to embrace plant-based diets as an expression of Jewish values.
+Jewish Veg: Since 1975, Jewish Veg has inspired and assisted Jews to embrace plant-based diets as an expression of Jewish values.
 Jewish Veg also has a list of veg-friendly rabbis.

 Vegan Buddhism: Vegan Buddhism is a simple site and interfaith Facebook Group focused on “an evolution towards a more altruistic and compassionate lifestyle that follows the first precept of Buddhism of non-harming (Pali, Sanskrit: ahimsa).”

 The Vegan Muslim Initiative: This initiative was founded by two people who decided that to be positive contributors to our planet’s future, they must seek to educate their fellow Muslims and encourage them to take the compassionate road — towards a better future for all.
 Their site provides information, recipes, and other resources on veganism.